Sign In / Sign Out

 Graduate teaching assistantships are offered to graduate students who convey exceptional ability.
 Not all students receiving assistantships are assigned teaching responsibilities.
 Teaching assistantships may be assigned work in technical or clerical areas or to other tasks.

 Students who are awarded an assistantship must enroll in a minimum of six credit hours of coursework each fall and spring semester during which the assistantship is assigned.
-Degree applicants seeking an appointment as a teaching assistant must submit both admission application materials and the Assistantship Application Form.
-Although the School of Music accepts applications for assistantships at any time, preference is given to applications received before February 15 for appointments beginning the following fall semester.
+Degree applicants seeking an appointment as a teaching assistant must indicate their desire to be considered for an assistantship position.
+Current music students must complete an assistantship application which is separate from the admissions application.
+Although applications for assistantships are acccepted at any time, preference is given to applications received before February 15 for appointments beginning the following fall semester.

-Degree Applicants: Additional letters of recommendation (beyond the three letters submitted for your School of Music Application) are not required for your assistantship application.
-You are advised to ask the three recommenders listed on your School of Music application to address your teaching ability and the probability of your success as a teaching assistant in the recommendation letters submitted in support of your admission to the School of Music.
+Degree Applicants: Additional letters of recommendation (beyond the three letters submitted for your music Application) are not required for your assistantship application.
+You are advised to ask the three recommenders listed on your music application to address your teaching ability and the probability of your success as a teaching assistant in the recommendation letters submitted in support of your admission to the music program.

 Typical awards are 25% assistantships, which amount to ten hours of work per week.
 Music teaching assistants with 25% appointments receive: